Snowflake Social Communication Resource - 15 hour

 Routines

-- Able to adapt to a familiar environment with visual prompt and adult support.
+• Able to adapt to a familiar environment with visual prompts and adult support.

 Sensory Regulation